ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingremovingservers.md

 # Expanding and contracting capacity for vCenter Server instances
 {: #vc_addingremovingservers}

-You can expand or contract the capacity of your VMware vCenter Server instance according to your business needs, by adding or removing ESXi servers or network file system (NFS) storage.
+You can expand or contract the capacity of your VMware vCenter Server® instance according to your business needs, by adding or removing VMware ESXi™ servers or Network File System (NFS) storage.

-* For existing instances with VMware vSphere 6.7u1, you can add new ESXi servers with either vSphere 6.7u1 or vSphere 6.7u3.
+* For existing instances with VMware vSphere® 6.7u1, you can add new ESXi servers with either vSphere 6.7u1 or vSphere 6.7u3.
 * For existing instances with vSphere 6.5, when you add ESXi servers, the vSphere version matches the vSphere version of the existing ESXi servers in the instance.
 If you updated the vSphere version for the vCenter Server instance or for the existing ESXi servers, you might want to use the newer vSphere version for future additions of ESXi servers.
 To do so, open a VMware Solutions Support ticket to request that the VMware Solutions database is updated to reflect the correct (newer) version to be applied.
-* If your initial cluster has vSAN storage, adding one or more ESXi servers after deployment can increase the cluster storage capacity.
+* If your initial cluster has vSAN® storage, adding one or more ESXi servers after deployment can increase the cluster storage capacity.
 * You can add or remove NFS storage shares to or from an existing NFS or vSAN cluster.

 For the edge services cluster, you cannot add or remove ESXi servers.